polysquare/cmake-unit/README.md

 ### CMakeUnitRunner ###

 `CMakeUnitRunner` contains the main "runner" script for loading and executing test scripts.
-Include this file in the `CMakeLists.txt`.
+Include this file in the `/CMakeLists.txt`.

 Tests are defined inline as functions.
 They are automatically discovered by cmake-unit and the name of the function must be in the format of